1. Polynomials drawing pictures

 The answer came from a class of two-dimensional quantum field theories called topological string theories.
 The story begins with the type II superstring on a Calabi-Yau target, but you can read what follows as a structural argument that any reasonable notion of "what lives on " forces you to the derived category — even without committing to string theory.

 A Calabi-Yau threefold supports a sigma model with supersymmetry on the worldsheet.
-Witten's topological twist of this theory comes in two flavors, the A-twist and the B-twist, distinguished by which combination of supercharges you promote to a worldsheet scalar.
+Witten's topological twist of this theory comes in two flavors, the A-twist and the B-twist, distinguished by which combination of worldsheet supercharges you promote to a worldsheet scalar.
 The B-twist is consistent precisely when , the Calabi-Yau condition.
 After twisting, one supercharge becomes a worldsheet scalar nilpotent operator , the BRST operator, satisfying

 The question sharpens when you allow worldsheets with boundary — which physicists must, because that is what describes open strings ending on extended objects called D-branes.